AlephAlpha/Nekomata/doc/Builtins.md

 If one or both of the arguments are chars, they are converted to numbers according to Nekomata's code page.

 This function is automatically vectorized with padding.

+### `popCount` (`Þ`, `1 -> 1`)

+Count the number of 1s in the binary digits of an integer.

+If the argument is a char, it is converted to a number according to Nekomata's code page.

+This function is automatically vectorized.

 ### `charToInt` (`e`, `1 -> 1`)